 This is particularly important to keep in mind during winter, early spring or late fall conditions when the threat of frost and freezing is present.

-A lot of our roofing customers have experienced skating on a steep driveway.
+A lot of our roofing customers have experienced skating on a slanted driveway.
 Think about all the roofing materials and scrap getting tossed into a dumpster rental from the roof — that slamming and compacting action onto the bin actually can cause it to skate right down into the street.

 That said, sloped surfaces aren’t entirely off limits and getting a second opinion from your local Bin There Dump That franchise operator is a great idea.
-Thanks to our residentially-friendly roll-off dumpsters, our drivers are more than willing to work with your sloped driveway — positioning the dumpster in a secure and easily accessible location.
+Thanks to our residentially-friendly roll-off dumpsters, our drivers are more than willing to work with your slanted driveway — positioning the dumpster in a secure and easily accessible location.

 Someone Else’s Property